QTimort/bind-reuse-port/README.md

 Wait some seconds...

-- echo "Hello world" > /dev/udp/127.0.0.1/5353
+- (in another terminal) echo "Hello world" > /dev/udp/127.0.0.1/5353

-If you see the message "received: " appear after using the command above then it mean that the solution is working.
+If you see the message "received: " after using the command above then it mean that the solution is working.